The Department of Orofacial Sciences at the UCSF School of Dentistry consists of five divisions:

 - TOEFL (Test of English as a Foreign Language) with a minimum score of 250 (computer based) is required for applicants whose native language is not English.

 PLEASE NOTE: If selected to the program the MS in Oral and Craniofacial Sciences is a separate application process and will require submission of the DAT scores.

 Applicants must first submit an application to Postdoctoral Application Support Service (PASS) by the program's September 2nd deadline.
 They must include with their PASS application: Personal essay, curriculum vitae (CV) dental school transcript, undergraduate transcript (bachelor's degree), 3 Personal Potential Index (PPI) evaluations, 2 PASS evaluation forms (PEFs) and 1 Dean's institution evaluation form.

 Applicants must register with the Postdoctoral Dental Matching Program, and obtain a match code number that must be submitted to our school.
 The Matching Program is a centralized selection service that matches applicants to programs.
 To register and obtain a matching number, please visit their website.

 Applicants must submit the following items directly to UCSF by September 2nd:

 513 Parnassus Avenue, S-630

 San Francisco, CA 94143-0430

-- Official transcript(s) sent directly from the issuing institution from all undergraduate colleges/ universities attended.
+- Official transcript(s) sent directly from the issuing institution from all other undergraduate colleges/ universities attended.

 - Official transcript(s), detailed marks reports, etc, sent directly from the issuing institution from all college-level course work taken at a college or university outside of the United States, or a Canadian institution where English was not the official language of instruction.
 (Please note: Xerox or notarized copies are not acceptable.)